officialmofabs/devcontainer_prod/README.md

 ## scaffold the devcontainer
-- use followg command to clone & rename the dir to `.devcontainer_prod` which gets referred in the scripts (no need to cd to the repo after cloning)
+- use followg command to clone & rename the dir to `devcontainer_prod` which gets referred in the scripts (no need to cd to the repo after cloning)
-`git clone https://github.com/luutuankiet/.devcontainer_prod.git .devcontainer_prod`
+`git clone https://github.com/luutuankiet/devcontainer_prod.git devcontainer_prod`
-- open config at  `.devcontainer_prod/devcontainer.json` and make changes for features i.e.
+- open config at  `devcontainer_prod/devcontainer.json` and make changes for features i.e.
 ```json
 	"features": {
 		"ghcr.io/devcontainers/features/node:1": {